-To the FIM Appeal Stewards against a decision of the FIM MotoGP Stewards Panel
+3.4.2.11 To the FIM Appeal Stewards against a decision of the FIM MotoGP Stewards Panel

-No appeal may be lodged against a decision made by any judges of fact in the exercise of their duties, entailing or not:
+No appeal may be lodged against a decision made by any judges of fact in the exercise of their duties, including but not limited to:

-- a fine for speeding in the pit lane, pit exit line violation, or practice start violation. - a change of position. - a long lap penalty(ies). - a time penalty given in lieu of any penalty not subject to appeal. - a ride through. - a cancellation of the lap time concerned for a rider exceeding the track limits during practices. - a disqualification from the practice sessions or races by means of a black flag or black flag with orange disc. - a disqualification from the practice sessions or the race following a positive results to the breath alcohol test carried out at such event. - a suspension from one or more official practice sessions (or part thereof) of the event. - a grid penalty for the race of the event.
+- a fine for speeding in the pit lane, pit exit line violation, or practice start violation. - a change of position. - a long lap penalty(ies) imposed for a Sprint or Race on that same day. - a time penalty given instead of any penalty not subject to appeal. - a ride through imposed for a Sprint or Race on that same day. - a cancellation of the lap time concerned for a rider exceeding the track limits during practices. - a disqualification from the practice sessions or races by means of a black flag or black flag with orange disc. - a disqualification from the practice sessions or the race following a positive results to the breath alcohol test carried out at such event. - a suspension from one or more official practice sessions (or part thereof) imposed for a session on that same day. - a grid penalty imposed for a Sprint or Race on that same day.